Huihao-Xing/Taxi_Prediction/README.md

 # Taxi_Prediction
-This file allows you to use the data inside to analyze the binary outcome variable about drives' cancellation behavior This R project contains one folder with 3 types of R files:
+This file allows you to use the data included in the file to analyze the binary outcome variable about drives' cancellation behavior.
+This R project contains one folder with 3 types of R files:

 Folder: Taxi